Gamil Atia Ibrahim: Early life

-Gamil was born in Giza Governorate year 1937.
-He obtained various academic certificates that led him to work in several jobs.
-However, before graduating from his university, he worked as an account clerk specifically in textile factory (Shubra Al Khaymah).
-Next, he worked as a music teacher for children as well as a teacher of arithmetic, algebra and engineering for junior high school in Egypt.
-Soon, he joined Al Imam Al Asili School in Morocco (Asilah).
-Through this experience, he wrote his novel (Asilah).
-After graduating from university, he published some stories and worked as a both financial and administrative inspector in Ministry of Youth back in the sixties.
-After that, he remained in mass culture until he traveled to Switzerland year 1979, after moving to mass culture because of the following professors: Naguib Maffouz, Saad Eddin, Wahba and Yaqoub Al Shaouni.
-As a reporter for number of Arab newspapers, he worked and translated for the United Nations.
+Gamil was born in Giza Governorate in 1937.
+He earned various academic certificates that led him to several jobs.
+Before graduating from university, he worked as an account clerk in textile factory Shubra Al Khaymah.
+He then worked as a music teacher as well as a teacher of arithmetic, algebra and engineering.
+Later, he joined Al Imam Al Asili School in Morocco.
+This experience led to his novel Asilah.
+After graduating from university, he published stories and worked as both a financial and administrative inspector in Ministry of Youth in the 1960s.

+Career

+He targeted mass audiences because of his professors Naguib Maffouz, Saad Eddin, Wahba and Yaqoub Al Shaouni.
+He worked as a reporter for Arab newspapers.
+He continued to write for mass audiences until he traveled to Switzerland in 1979, where he worked and translated for the United Nations.